-- 1. Complainants are asked to note that: - the Teaching School Hub will keep a written record of all concerns and complaints, including whether a complaint is resolved following the formal procedure or whether it proceeds to a panel hearing and actions taken by the academy (i.e. whether a complaint is upheld or not and efforts to resolve the complaint); - all complaints raised will be dealt with in confidence.
-Effort will be made to ensure that correspondence, statements and records relating to the individual complaints are to be kept

-- confidential except where the Secretary of State or a body conducting an inspection under section 109 of the Education and Skills Act 2008 requests access to them; - anonymous complaints will not usually be investigated except in exceptional circumstances.
-This is due to the absence of a complainant to respond to; - if the complaint concerns the conduct of the Teaching School Hub Director, it will be dealt with initially at Stage 3 of this procedure; - a concern/complaint will not be referred to the next stage unless and until the previous stage of this procedure has been completed; - the local authority has no role in consideration of complaints relating to the Teaching School Hub - if a complaint relates to a member of staff and includes any of the following it will (and must) be considered in accordance with the Trust and Teaching School Hubs safeguarding and HR procedures: - behaviour in a way that has harmed a child, or may have harmed a child; - possible commission of a criminal offence against or related to a child; or - behaviour towards a child or children in a way that indicates that he or she may pose a risk of harm if they work regularly or closely with children. - Complainants will be advised of the outcome of their complaints.
-However, complainants will not be advised of any disciplinary action that may be taken against staff members of the Teaching School Hub or Trust.
+- 1. Complainants are asked to note that: - There is a clear distinction between whether the grievance is related to the schools systems and processes (in which case the schools complaints policy should be actioned) or the conduct of the Appropriate Body services (in which case this policy should be actioned) - The Teaching School Hub will keep a written record of all concerns and complaints, including whether a complaint is resolved following the formal procedure or whether it proceeds to a panel hearing and actions taken by the Appropriate Body (i.e. whether a complaint is upheld or not and efforts to resolve the complaint); - All complaints raised will be dealt with in confidence.
+Effort will be made to ensure that correspondence, statements and records relating to the individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the Education and Skills Act 2008 requests access to them; - Anonymous complaints will not usually be investigated except in exceptional circumstances.
+This is due to the absence of a complainant to respond to; - If the complaint concerns the conduct of the Teaching School Hub Director, it will be dealt with initially at Stage 4 of this procedure; - A concern/complaint will not be referred to the next stage unless and until the previous stage of this procedure has been completed; - The local authority has no role in consideration of complaints relating to the Teaching School Hub - If a complaint relates to a member of staff and includes any of the following it will (and must) be considered in accordance with the Trust and Teaching School Hubs safeguarding and HR procedures: - behaviour in a way that has harmed a child, or may have harmed a child; - possible commission of a criminal offence against or related to a child; or - behaviour towards a child or children in a way that indicates that he or she may pose a risk of harm if they work regularly or closely with children. - Complainants will be advised of the outcome of their complaints.
+However, complainants will not be advised of any disciplinary action that may be taken against staff.